luisNezi/tv_app/README.md

 pages      -> The Page files of the program. servs      -> The servs that comunicates with the api. states     -> The state files that are called by the view (pages and widgets) to grab info from the servs

+- To run the app, make sure you have the flutter and a compatible ide installed (visual studio code, android studio).
+- clone the repositori
+- in the terminal, run flutter pub get command
+- in the terminal with your device connected, run flutter run or ask the ide to create a launch.json file